emerald-dao/beginner-cadence-course/chapter3/day4/README.md

 ## Using Interfaces as Requirements

-In this lesson, I will only be using resource interfaces, however, **structs interfaces are exactly the same thing.** Just keep that in mind.
+In this lesson, I will only be using resource interfaces, however, **struct interfaces are exactly the same thing, just for structs.
+Lol.** Just keep that in mind.

 In Cadence, resource/struct interfaces are essentially "requirements," or ways for you to expose data from a resource/struct.
 On their own, interfaces don't do anything.
 They just sit there.
 But when they're *applied* to a resource/struct, that's when they do something.